 - a nasal spray, sprayed into the nose

 This flu season (2020–2021) both types seem to work equally well.
 You should get whatever type of vaccine your doctor suggests.
 Some kids can't get the spray mist, such as those with weak immune systems or some medical conditions like asthma.

 If you get the flu vaccine, it will protect you from getting a bad case of the flu.
-You either won't get the flu at all, or if you do get it, you will have only mild symptoms and you should get better pretty quickly.
+You either won't get the flu at all, or if you do get it, your symptoms will be mild and you should get better pretty quickly.

 Here's what the vaccine means for most kids:

-- Kids older than 9 need only one dose.
+- Kids older than 9 need only 1 dose.

 - You will need 2 doses if this is your first time getting the vaccine, or if you've only had 1 dose in the past.
 You'll get the first dose and then come back at least a month later to get the second one.

-Certain people are at higher risk of problems from the flu, including:
+Some people are at higher risk of problems if they get the flu, including: